PyChina/weekly/content/Issue/issue-358.md

 - [pydis: Python 3 的 Redis 克隆/以反驳一些关于性能的错误](https://pycoders.com/link/1143/web)
     + GITHUB.COM/BORAMALPER

 An experiment to disprove some of the falsehoods about performance and optimisation regarding software and interpreted languages in particular.
-In short, this is a Redis clone, written in < 250 lines of idiomatic Python code, providing a subset of Redis’ functionality for which there are official benchmarks.
+In short, this is a Redis clone, written in < 250 lines of idiomatic Python code, providing a subset of Redis' functionality for which there are official benchmarks.
 Pydis is ~60% as fast as the compiled C version of Redis, as measured in number of operations per second.

 (`是也乎:`